-Primarily a project management tool with helpful task management functions, Casual comprises features similar to that of a to-do list app.
+Primarily a project management tool with helpful task management functions, Casual comprises features similar to a to-do list app.
 Instead of burdening you with complex features and heavy modules, Casual makes work casual and efficient.

 How? with the help of visual representations – from ideation to planning.
 Draw tasks to be done, along with their dependent tasks in easy and effective flowcharts.

-The flowcharts help you improve and steer your tasks along the way as required.
+The flowcharts help you improve and steer your tasks as required.
 Plus, you can use created tasks and snippets of existing flowcharts to create new lists.

 For working in teams, each member gets notifications about the assigned task.
 You can practically use Casual personally and professionally at a very affordable price range.

-- Managing project workflows via re-usable project creation, milestones, sub-processes, timelines, charts, and visual project summary.
+- Managing project workflows via re-usable project creation, milestones, sub-processes, timelines, charts, and visual project summaries.

 - Team notifications to stay in touch with updates.

-- Team management and collaboration through messaging and file share.
+- Team management and collaboration through messaging and file sharing.

 - Automatic backup and SSL security.